fbpx

 4. Blanket

 Texas winters can be unpredictable—one second, it’s 90 degrees and sunny, and the next, it is 40 degrees with clouds.
 You never know what the weather is like, and you can’t predict when your car will decide to break down.
-If your car breaks down, have a blanket packed in your truck to keep you warm until help arrives.
+If your car breaks down, have a blanket packed in your trunk to keep you warm until help arrives.

 5. Road Map